kvshvlin/yourmailproject/index.md

 Step 5.
 Albeit the original author reserves all copyrights, after we receive an illustrator's submission we use Your Mail Project brand assets to curate the project thenceforth.

 Step 6.
-Every customer gets an exclusive product that will never be replicated in analog format, and can be sent to friends and family via India Post with / without an accompanying message.
+Every customer gets an exclusive product that will never be replicated in analog format and can be sent to friends and family via India Post with / without an accompanying message.

 Step 7.
 Once a sale happens, we pay the illustrator.
 Read about how we handle payments [_here_](https://kushalsamant.github.io/yourmailproject/pages/payments.html).